saiashirwad/effect-grammar/README.md

 Invertible grammar combinators and parser-printers for Effect.

-Schema models your structured data. `effect-grammar` models the text formats inside your strings: connection strings, duration strings (`1h30m`), cron expressions, search queries, or DSLs.
+Schema models structured data. `effect-grammar` models text formats inside strings, such as connection strings, durations, cron expressions, search queries, and DSLs.

-You write the grammar definition once.
-You get four outputs:
+Define a grammar once.
+You get:

-- **A parser.** Reads text and outputs structured data, with line and column error messages.
+- a parser from text to structured data
-- **A printer.** Converts structured data back to canonical text.
+- a printer from structured data to canonical text
-- **A `Schema.Codec<A, string>`.** Decoding parses, encoding prints, and Schema refinements compose.
+- a `Schema.Codec<A, string>`
-- **A text renderer.** Formats the grammar as readable text, for documentation and schema descriptions.
+- a readable text description of the grammar

 ## Install